droodman/julia.ado/README.md

 # julia.ado
 This Stata package gives Stata users access to Julia.
 It contains three kinds of tools:
 1. A "jl:" prefix command that lets you send single-line commands from the Stata prompt to Julia and see the results.
-2. Subcommands such as PutVarsToDF for high-speed copying of data between Julia and Stata.
+2. Subcommands such as `jl save` and `jl use` for copying data between Julia and Stata.
 3. Julia functions for reading and writing Stata variables, macros, matrices, and scalars.

 ## Installation